electricimp/Plotly/README.md

 This library wraps the [Plotly REST API] (https://plot.ly/rest/), allowing you to graph and style data obtained from Imp-connected sensors.

 This class allows for simple creation of time-series data graphs while exposing access for styling graphs using all features of the Plotly API.

-It also handles logging messages and errors returned by the Plotly API.
+### Callbacks
+Almost all methods in this class (including the constructor) take an optional *callback* argument.
+This is a function that takes arguments *response* and *plot*, where *response* is a table representing a response from the Plotly servers and *plot* is a reference to the plot object.
+The *response* object mirrors that provided in the callback to [httprequest.sendasync()](https://electricimp.com/docs/api/httprequest/sendasync/) with the addition of a *decoded* field that contains the JSON body of the response in a Squirrel table.

+**Note that while the constructor will return immediately, it is only safe to operate on the resulting object once the callback has been called.**  The *plot* argument to the callback is provided for this purpose.
+It is also the user's responsibility to ensure at this step that the construction has succeeded by checking the HTTP response code and/or Plotly response messages.

-## Constructor: Plotly(*userName, userKey, FileName, worldReadable, traces*)
+## Constructor: Plotly(*userName, userKey, FileName, worldReadable, traces [, callback]*)

 To create a plot, you need to call the constructor with your Plotly authentication information and some basic data about the new graph.